Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Employing New Distances to Navigate in the Domain of OFS

-Then algorithm runs the main optimization loop in line \ref{alg:dd-ea:loop}.
+The algorithm \utwo{then} runs the main optimization loop in line~\ref{alg:dd-ea:loop}.
 EA iteratively makes changes to the candidate solutions and selects more promising candidates until the budget $b$ is exhausted.
 The value $b$ limits the number of objective function evaluations that the algorithm is allowed to make to find an estimate of the optimized function minimizer.
-We used $\Fest_K$ as the objective function with fixed $K = 10^3.$ It is possible to use the values of the underlying random variables to distinguish statistically significant differences in the objective function from insignificant ones.
-However, we leave this for future work.
+We used $\Fest_K$ as the objective function with fixed $K = 10^3.$

+\utwo{We also experimented with application of Welch's T-test to the values of the underlying random variables to distinguish statistically significant differences in the objective function from insignificant ones.
+This application did not lead to significant improvement, and in some cases it even worsened performance of the corresponding algorithms.
+Therefore, we leave application of statistical selection methods for future work.}

 The candidates for the best estimate are stored in the set $\mathfrak{P}^{(t)}$.
-The algorithm makes changes to the elements of this set in the loop in line \ref{alg:dd-ea:lambda}.
-In every iteration of this loop algorithm selects a pair of candidate solutions uniformly at random from the set $\mathfrak{P}^{(t)}$ in line \ref{alg:dd-ea:repr-selection}.
+The algorithm makes changes to the elements of this set in the loop in line~\ref{alg:dd-ea:lambda}.
+In every iteration of this loop algorithm selects a pair of candidate solutions uniformly at random from the set $\mathfrak{P}^{(t)}$ in line~\ref{alg:dd-ea:repr-selection}.
 This uniform selection is made to avoid a biased search process when the algorithm may prefer one part of the search space over another.

-Changes to the selected solutions are made in lines \ref{alg:dd-ea:crossover2}, \ref{alg:dd-ea:dd-mutation}.
-In line \ref{alg:dd-ea:crossover2} algorithm performs uniform crossover.
-In line \ref{alg:dd-ea:dd-mutation}, the distance-driven mutation is applied.
-The details of the function $\textsc{Mutation}$ are discussed in Section \ref{sec:internal-opt}.
-The ``strength'' of the mutation is defined by the number $s \in (0,1)$ sampled from $\mathcal{D}$ in line \ref{alg:dd-ea:step-size}.
-This number is transformed to the distance in $\mathbb{M}(\dL)$ in line \ref{alg:dd-ea:transform-dist}.
-The formula for this transformation is explained in Section \ref{sec:gamma}.
+Changes to the selected solutions are made in lines~\ref{alg:dd-ea:crossover2},~\ref{alg:dd-ea:dd-mutation}.
+In line~\ref{alg:dd-ea:crossover2} algorithm performs uniform crossover.
+In line~\ref{alg:dd-ea:dd-mutation}, the distance-driven mutation is applied.
+The details of the function $\textsc{Mutation}$ are discussed in Section~\ref{sec:internal-opt}.
+The ``strength'' of the mutation is defined by the number $s \in (0,1)$ sampled from $\mathcal{D}$ in line~\ref{alg:dd-ea:step-size}.
+This number is transformed to the distance in $\mathbb{M}(\dL)$ in line~\ref{alg:dd-ea:transform-dist}.
+The formula for this transformation is explained in Section~\ref{sec:gamma}.